 Daniel C. Goodwin

 I grew up in a middle class family in Montgomery, Texas during the 60s and 70s when money was pretty tight for most people.
 We never had money for vacations or extra things, but I always had good food to eat and clothes on my back.
-We did fun things that didn’t cost money like swimming, fishing, riding our bikes and going squirrel hunting in the woods.
+We did fun things that didn’t cost money like swimming, fishing, riding our bikes and squirrel hunting in the woods.
 I can honestly say that I never really thought much as a kid about our economic situation.
 We were living life like most folks around us were, we were making it.

 During the late 70’s the Texas economy went into serious decline and as cheap oil flooded the market and Houston, Texas went bust.
 The oil industry and Houston have a history of great booms and busts.
 During this time my dad’s business crumbled around him and I knew there was no way he could help me with the college expenses that were coming up.
 I had just become one the first at my high school to win a state UIL academic competition and my teacher, Ms. Betty Jo Hill, encouraged me to study journalism so that I could become a writer.
 My dream was to go to college.
 I didn’t want to become a worker using my back and my hands to make a living, I wanted to learn and use my mind for a career that required education.

 I worked very hard that summer and my dad did too.
 He was struggling financially so to talk about school registration and the money it would require just did not seem to come up.
 All summer I worked and had no idea if I would be able to go to college in the fall.
 On the night before I was to go, I asked my dad if he could help me.
-I remember feeling terrible for asking, and I think he felt terrible shame for not being able to.
+I remember feeling terrible for asking, and I think he felt terrible shame for not being able to help send his son to college.
 He told me that night he just did not have the money and I went to my room and cried my eyes out.
 It was the worst feeling I think I had ever had.
 I can’t be sure but I feel certain now, my dad was in his room doing the same thing.
 This was before easy money was flowing through student loan programs and grants and our family was not keen to consider debt as an option.
 Debt wasn’t nearly as popular in those days as it is today.

 This is why I started Provident Wealth Advisors. – Daniel Goodwin